Modern coastal California single-family rental home on a tree-lined residential street in Orange County

 Can I use an appraisal that was prepared for a refinance or estate-planning purpose?

 Only if the appraisal's effective date is within 90 days of the January 1 lien date and the appraisal was prepared in conformance with USPAP standards.
 Most refinance appraisals are dated months before the lien date and are not persuasive.
-Estate-planning appraisals are often prepared on a different valuation premise (liquidation value vs. market value).
+Estate-planning appraisals are often prepared on a different valuation premise.
 If you plan to use an existing appraisal, have the appraiser issue an updated letter confirming that the value conclusion remains valid as of the lien date.

 Does a Prop 8 reduction affect my ability to claim depreciation for federal income tax purposes?